The effects of azoxystrobin on rhizosphere microbiology and microbiome-mediated susceptibility to Rhizoctonia solani AG 2.2 in table beet

 Education/outreach description:

-I plan to share project information and results with farmers, industry leaders, and academic peers both during and after this project.
-Both formal and informal strategies will be used to reach a broad and diverse audience.
+Project information and results were shared with farmers, industry leaders, and academic peers.
+Both formal and informal strategies were used to reach a broad and diverse audience.
 My collaborator, Dr. Julie Kikkert, will be essential for maximizing benefits from these outreach opportunities.
-As the Team Leader for the Cornell Vegetable Program within Cornell Cooperative Extension (CCE), she specializes in direct outreach to farmers and can help create and distribute extension publications.
-I have plans to present at specific events with farmers and beet processors each year, and present at academic meetings at the end of the project.
+As the Team Leader for the Cornell Vegetable Program within Cornell Cooperative Extension (CCE), she specializes in direct outreach to farmers.

-American Phytopathological Society (APS) Meeting: From August 6th through August 10th, 2022, I attended annual APS meeting.
+In August 2022, I attended the annual American Phytopathological Society (APS) meeting.
 I shared my work with a large and diverse audience of plant pathologists and researchers from both academia and industry.
 I presented a poster titled "The impact of azoxystrobin on plant health, root quality, and the rhizosphere microbiome in table beets".
 Educational sessions and both formal and informal networking allowed me to discuss issues in microbiome research and gain perspective to aid my work.
+In December 2022, this work was included as part of a short online presentation at the annual meeting for the Multistate Research Project W4147: Managing Plant Microbe Interactions in Soil to Promote Sustainable Agriculture.
+Results were also presented at the student-organized symposium in June at Cornell AgriTech in Geneva, NY, for an audience of graduate students, staff and faculty from Cornell AgriTech, and undergraduate researchers.

 Project Outcomes